top of page

 Cost

-Participants are responsible for their own travel to and from the residency, including their ferry tickets and luggage from New Bedford, MA.
+Please note that participants are responsible for their own travel to and from the residency, including their ferry tickets and luggage from New Bedford, MA.
 Participants may need to spend the night in New Bedford to catch the morning ferry.
-Please take these costs into account when budgeting for the experience.

 IMG_7234_edited.jpg